 This is all the tip of the iceberg as far as Cellar Door's place in DC's musical heritage.
 I wanted to do this print to pay tribute to the vital and vibrant artistic landscape that peppered our Nation's Capitol in the 1960s and 1970s.

 Paper stock is Moab Entrada Rag Natural - a warm white, 100% cotton, slightly textured, smooth fine art surface.
-Paper size: 11" x 14", which fits standard frames found at your local craft store, frame shop or IKEA! (frame NOT included)
+All available options are standard frame sizes found at your local craft store, frame shop or IKEA! (frame NOT included)